santoshbt/genai-rag-assessment/README.md

       - Based on the query length it will route to keyword search
       - It is good for static data like names, Ids or readily available information
       - It is much more faster comare to vector search and 4x faster comparaively
+      - When app starts, it fetches all chunks from ChromaDB and loads temporarily into RAM.
+      - It builds the search index.

 7) ConversationSummaryMemory
       - This is for reference to the prevous conversations in asummarized format